 Instructions for applying for aid are available on our website.
 You must apply for financial aid during the admission process and before admission is offered.
 We are not able to consider a financial aid application submitted after your admission to or enrollment at Swarthmore College.
 International transfer applicants are not considered for financial aid.

-Financial aid awards include a campus job opportunity (about 7 or 8 hours of work each week), and then the remainder will be offered in scholarship.
+Financial aid awards include a campus job opportunity (about 7 or 8 hours of work each week), and then the remainder will be offered in Swarthmore Scholarship.
 This year our scholarships range from $1,000 to $64,100.
 We cannot determine your eligibility until we consider your aid application.